jobosk/rps-front/README.md

 ## Related projects

 This project is paired with [its back-end](https://github.com/jobosk/rps-service).
-Be sure to check that out to setup both the infrastructure and back-end server required to run this app.

-Be sure to do that before proceeding.
+Be sure to check that out, to setup both the infrastructure and back-end server required to run this app, before proceeding.

 ## Running